munnep/tfe_aws_custom_worker/README.md

-# Terraform Enterprise online installation with External Services (S3 + PostgreSQL) custom worker image
+# Terraform Enterprise online installation with a custom worker image

-terraform apply -replace=aws_instance.tfe_server -replace=aws_ebs_volume.tfe_docker -replace=aws_ebs_volume.swap --auto-approve

-With this repository you will be able to do a TFE (Terraform Enterprise) online installation on AWS with external services for storage in the form of S3 and PostgreSQL and a valid certificate with a custom worker
+With this repository you will be able to do a TFE (Terraform Enterprise) online installation on AWS with a custom worker

 The Terraform code will do the following steps